pharo-open-documentation/pharo-wiki/General/SortingCollections.md

 The API described here will sort a collection at one point but new elements added to the collection will not be sorted.
 If you wish to keep a collection sorted, you should use `SortedCollection` as explained in the next section.

+> Warning: If not absolutely needed, one should not use `SortedCollection` because it might impact performances of your software when adding and removing items to the collection.
 ### Keep a collection sorted

 In case you want to keep a collection sorted, you should use a `SortedCollection`.
 This collection is configured with a sort block or sort function and will sort all new elements added to the collection.